 The Puzzle: Why Specifically the Anterior Temporal Lobe?

-For a long time, there was no consensus on the genetic cause of type C. While types A and B are clearly linked to genes like C9orf72, GRN, and MAPT, type C seemed "random" - without families with clear inheritance.
+For a long time, there was no consensus on the genetic cause of type C. While types A and B are clearly linked to genes like C9orf72, GRN, and MAPT, type C appeared "random" - without families with clear inheritance.

 The Discovery: ANXA11 is the Link

-"This is an elegant explanation.
-ANXA11 is not the only cause of type C, but it is a specific explanation not present in other types."
+This is an elegant explanation: ANXA11 is not the sole cause of type C, but it is a specific component that characterizes this type and is not present in other types.

 What Does This Mean for Patients?